US, UK order families of Kyiv embassy staff to leave Ukraine | DW | 23.01.2022

 US Secretary of State Antony Blinken is expected to take part virtually in the EU meeting.
 Borrell suggested that Blinken would maybe provide additional information about the current security situation in Ukraine.

-The US announcement to withdraw embassy families comes in the wake of Western and Ukrainian concerns over Russian military build-up along its border with Ukraine.
+The US and UK announcements to withdraw embassy families comes in the wake of Western and Ukrainian concerns over Russian military build-up along its border with Ukraine.

 On Saturday, the British Foreign Office claimed that Russia was seeking to install a pro-Russian leader in Ukraine, a claim which Russia called "misinformation."